Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 We can now apply the above lemma iteratively.

 \begin{lemma} Let the dimension $d \ge 2$.
 Let $\p$ be a configuration of $n$ points such that $m(\p)$ is generic in $M_{d,n}$.
 Let $G$ be a measurement ensemble.
 Let $\v :=\la G,\p \ra^2$.

-Suppose that $\q$ is a configuration of $n'$ points with no two points in $\q$ are coincident.
+Suppose that $\q$ is a configuration of $n'$ points with no two points in $\q$ being coincident.
 And suppose that $H$ is an edge measurement ensemble that allows for trilateration and such that $\la H, \q \ra^2$ also equals $\v$.